 - Paleovalley Beef Sticks: Like beef jerky only easier for kids to eat since they’re softer.
 Best of all, they are made from very high quality (grass-fed) ingredients and preserved through a natural fermentation process, making these sticks a source of probiotics.
-Use coupon code wellnessmama10 for 10% off.
+Receive 15% off at the above link.

 - Epic Bars: These are made from grass-fed, pastured, and wild-caught protein sources.
 They’re a filling snack (or meal in a pinch) that I feel good about giving my kids.
 A few of the flavors (like beef and bacon) are AIP compliant.